JPMeehan/DragonTacticsCharacterSheet/README.md

 # DragonTacticsCharacterSheet

+This is a character sheet for my homebrew 4e-derivative system, Dragon Tactics

-Version 1.1
+Version 3.2

 Features
-- Javascript calculated attack and damage rolls
-- Options for writing class features
+- Updated visuals
+- Organization by action type rather than usage